'I try like hell to hide my bald spot'

 Bullish Trump jokes about hiding his bald spot

-President Trump relished talking to supporters at the Conservative Political Action Conference, going off-script on several occasions, and even making a joke about his own hair.
+President Trump relished talking to supporters at the Conservative Political Action Conference, going off-script on several occasions.

 -